skoczen/polytester/README.md

 #### 0.1.2 - Jan 21, 2015

-- works on python 3.
+- Works on python 3.
 First stable release!

 #### 0.1.1 - Jan 21, 2015

-- fixes inclusion of wsgiref, which breaks python 3 due to a print.
+- Fixes inclusion of wsgiref, which breaks python 3 due to a print.

 #### 0.1 - Jan 21, 2015